 Los Feliz.
 1761 N. Vermont Ave.
 Los Angeles, CA. 90027 (Los Feliz) – New location

-Located in a quiet residential street in Chinatown, Eastside Italian has been serving Angelenos for 92 years and is considered the best secret sandwich place in LA.
-But with the rise of LA social media accounts and Tik Tokkers, this gem is not a secret anymore.
-In late 2021, they opened a new location in Los Feliz, taking over Rocco’s Italian Deli, which I also went to, but obviously had to scratch it off the list since it’s now EastSide Italian.
+Located in a quiet residential street in Chinatown, Eastside Italian has been serving Angelenos for 92 years and is considered the best secret sandwich spot in LA.
+However, with the rise of Instagram LA foodies and TikTokers, this gem is not a secret anymore.
+In late 2021, they opened a new location in Los Feliz, taking over the former business, Rocco’s Italian Deli.

 Here’s a better close-up.